A wide range of fabrics, traditional and contemporary window treatments,

 Fabrics - from a diverse range of suppliers including less well known trade suppliers who can offer excellent value but also many well known designer names, a few of whom we have provided links to

-Blinds - when it comes to blinds we supply all types - roller blinds, bottom up roller blinds, roman blinds, swedish blinds, austrian blinds, aluminium venetian blinds, wood slat venetian blinds, wood weave blinds, grass weave blinds, velux blinds, voile blinds, faux suede blinds, vertical blinds, panel blinds, pleated blinds, duette blinds, silhouette blinds, perforated blinds, blackout/dimout blinds, and more, made to measure blinds
+Blinds - when it comes to blinds we supply all types - roller blinds, bottom up roller blinds, roman blinds, aluminium venetian blinds, wood slat venetian blinds, faux-wood venetian blinds, velux blinds, voile blinds, faux suede blinds, vertical blinds, panel blinds, pleated blinds, duette blinds, silhouette blinds, perforated blinds, blackout/dimout blinds, and more, made to measure blinds

 Awnings & Canopies - an excellent alternative to air conditioning and cheaper to run, architects have long realised how external shade solutions can prevent heat build up, and prevention is better than a cure.
 For al fresco entertaining it is difficult to find a better solution.